 Trend #3: Content personalization

 Today, most companies are using analytics for customer segmentation in order to target specific customer groups in a better way.
-How CCD engaged football lovers in 2014 is a great example of devising a content marketing campaign around certain audiences.
+How Airtel India is helping his customers on Twitter is a great example of devising a content marketing strategy around certain audiences.

 All social networks have a distinct structure when it comes to content sharing and promotion.
 Most of them let you personalize content either with location settings or hashtags.
 Based on the channel you choose for marketing, make the best use of such features.